-If your child is involved in a juvenile delinquency case that means he or she is accused of breaking the law.
-The court will consider how old your child is, how serious the crime is, and the child’s criminal record if any.
+If your child is involved in a juvenile justice/delinquency case that means that he or she is accused of breaking the law.
+The court will consider the age of your child, the seriousness of the crime, and the child’s juvenile record, if any.

 - Your child live with you under court supervision.

-- Your child be sent to the Orin Allen Youth Rehabilitation Facility or the BARO Detention Camp.
+- Your child be sent to the Orin Allen Youth Rehabilitation Facility or the Youthful Offender Treatment Program at Juvenile Hall.

-- Your child can be sent to the Department of Corrections and Rehabilitation, Division of Juvenile Justice (also called “DJJ”).
-If your child is tried in adult court, he or she will be sent to the Department of Corrections and Rehabilitation, Division of Adult Operations (also called “CDCR”).
+- Your child be committed to the Department of Corrections and Rehabilitation, Division of Juvenile Justice (DJJ) until July 1, 2021.
+If your child's case is transferred to adult court, he or she could be sentenced to the Department of Corrections and Rehabilitation, Division of Adult Operations (CDCR).

-If your child is sent to the California Department of Corrections and Rehabilitation, Division of Juvenile Justice (DJJ), he or she will go to a “reception center” for the first 30 to 90 days.
-The center will find out what education and treatment your child needs.
-Then your child will go a correctional facility or youth camp.
+If your child is committed to the California Department of Corrections and Rehabilitation, Division of the Juvenile Justice (DJJ), he or he will initially be placed in a “reception center” for the first 30 to 90 days, in order to assess the particular educational and treatment needs of your child.
+Afterward, your child will be sent to a designated correctional facility or youth camp.

-As a parent (or guardian) you have legal responsibilities.
-You may also have financial responsibilities for any damage caused by your child:
+As a parent (or guardian) you have certain legal responsibilities.

-- You may have to pay the victim if the court orders “restitution.”
-Restitution is money to compensate for losses or damage caused by your child.
-For example, you may have to pay for what your child stole, or for the victim’s medical bills or lost wages.
+- You may have to pay the victim if the court orders restitution.
+Restitution is money owed to the victim to compensate for losses or damage caused by your child's conduct.
+For example, you may have to pay for the replacement value of stolen items, or for the victim’s medical bills or lost wages.

-- If the child is made a Ward of the Court, you can also ask the probation officer where to get help.
-You can also get help from your local school district, hospitals, or the mental health department.
-And it is always a good idea to talk to a lawyer for help.
+- If your child is adjudged a ward of the court, you can also ask the probation officer where to get help and additional resources.
+You can also seek help from your local school district, hospital, or the county mental health department.
+All minors are entitled to legal representation by court appointed attorneys.